tranvanhuyhoang/mfe-from-scratch-using-single-spa/README.md

 | product-relate |              Vue2              |

 How to using this repository:
-After clone this repository, you need to get some sub repository of micro app:
+After clone this repository, you need to get some sub repository of micro app.
+At the first time you run the project, you can you the following commands.
 Because we use file start.sh to start project, so we must grant permission to this file:

 ```
 sudo chmod +x start.sh